Madhumithra-R/todo-list-react/README.md

-# ✅ Todo List App
+# ✅ Todo List App with Local Storage

 A simple and functional Todo List application built with **React.js**.